 Doña MartinaClassic empanadas at their freshest

 Doña Martina owners, Sergio and Sylvia, come from the Uruguay interior.
 They moved to Montevideo to study but never adapted to life in the big city.
 After moving to the green suburbs just beyond Montevideo, in 2017 they started a small restaurant on the scenic coastal highway on the way to the beaches of the east.
-Though they serve all sorts of traditional Uruguayan cuisine, they quickly become famous locally for their empanadas.
+Though they serve all sorts of traditional Uruguayan cuisine, they quickly become famous for their empanadas.
 In 2020, unable to cope with demand, they opened a second location in the new gastronomy hub of El Pinar.

 The freshest Uruguay empanadas

 What makes their empanadas super special is that all of the ingredients are top-quality and cooked as you wait.
 So you’re eating the freshest empanadas with ingredients sourced from local producers and artisanal fishermen.

 The almost sixty varieties of empanada include the Uruguayan classics—carne (ground beef) and jamón y queso (ham and cheese).
 But the firm favourites with the locals are their premium ‘sabores secretos’.
 These ‘secret’ flavours include some of their most requested empanadas—salmon with cream cheese and cilantro (#45), prime beef with provolone cheese and a hint of salsa criolla (#15) and lamb ragu with fresh portobello mushrooms (#76).
 Personally I love their stroganoff empanadas.
 Vegan empanadas include humita (maize), verduras al wok (sautéed vegetables) and puerro (leek).

 Don’t miss the dessert empanadas including nutella bombons (#85) See the sheer joy of my Brazilian little sister on biting into a dulce de leche and chocolate empanada.